So you've soaked up our beginner's guide to whisky. You know how it's made and how to drink it - now it's down to your choice of which one to sip.

 We all know they do things with incredible passion and precision in Japan, so it's no surprise that their whiskies are pretty damn exquisite.
 However, for a country known for being pretty slick with its rules, it's taken almost 100 years of whisky production to finally give itself a formal definition of what makes a legit Japanese whisky.
 Until April 2021, Japanese producers were resorting to blending their product with whisky brought in from overseas in order to stretch it a bit further, and in some cases, importing, bottling and labelling whisky sourced entirely from abroad and calling it Japanese whisky without adding anything made in Japan at all.
 Bold move, lads.

 The problem is, whisky distilleries in Japan aren't as common as you'd think.
 In fact, there's only a dozen kicking about in the whole country.
 That's not a lot for a product in such high demand.
 And now they've got some sh*t hot new rules in place, we bet demand is gonna go through the roof.
-So what's the new criteria distilleries have to work with?
-Well much like with Scotch, it's all about location location location, baby; the spirit must be fermented, distilled and aged for 3 years in Japan; made using water extracted from Japan; and it must be bottled in Japan.
+So what are the new criteria distilleries have to work with?
+Well much like with Scotch, it's all about location location location, baby; the spirit must be fermented, distilled and aged for 3 years in Japan; made using water extracted from Japan, and it must be bottled in Japan.
 Shall we say Japan one more time?
 Japan.

-The new rules came into effect on April 1st and distillers will have until March 31 2024 to make sure their labels comply, but if you wanna get your hands on a bottle of something totally legit now, we'd hit up the Nikka and Suntory brands who both produce blended and single malt whiskies, and are quite readily available outside of Japan.
+The new rules came into effect on 1 April 2021, and distillers will have until 31 March 2024 to make sure their labels comply.
+But if you wanna get your hands on a bottle of something totally legit now, we'd hit up the Nikka and Suntory brands who both produce blended and single malt whiskies, and are quite readily available outside of Japan.

-You've probably heard of New World wines (and we bet you already have your faves - here's looking at you New Zealand Savvy B) but New World Whiskies are a whole other ball game.
-"The term "New World Whisky" refers to whiskies not made in the historical whisky-making countries," says Joe Clark, Whisky Director at Spirit of Yorkshire Distillery, one of 33 whisky distilleries found in England.
+You've probably heard of New World wines (and we bet you already have your faves - here's looking at you New Zealand, Savvy B), but New World whiskies are a whole other ball game.
+"The term 'New World whisky' refers to whiskies not made in the historical whisky-making countries," says Joe Clark, whisky director at Spirit of Yorkshire Distillery, one of 40 whisky distilleries found in England.

-The Spirit of Yorkshire Distillery released their inaugural whisky, Filey Bay, in 2019, inspired by the local beach and surrounding landscape of their Yorkshire-based distillery.
+In England, Spirit of Yorkshire Distillery released their inaugural whisky, Filey Bay, in 2019, inspired by the local beach and surrounding landscape of their Yorkshire-based distillery.
 "The English whisky industry is very much in its infancy but has definitely set off with quality at the forefront," says Clark, "purely through chance, the larger of the English whisky distilleries have almost all come of age at a similar time and all have very different flavour profiles."
 Sweet news if you're into variety and like to be first on the scene of a delicious emerging market.

 But instead of going all Lord of the Flies with it, most producers have decided to adopt some rules found in the established regions, which is how the Spirit of Yorkshire crew are rolling: "We follow the EU rule book for making whisky (which requires a minimum maturation of three years before a product can legally be called 'whisky'), and largely the SWA (Scotch Whisky Association) rules too, but we’re not quite as regulated in the same way as Scotch.
 Though we're strict with ourselves to ensure the highest quality, it does give us a little more freedom to innovate and explore the different realms of whisky-making."

 And that's what it comes down to, right?
 Less rules = more innovation, yo!
 While Australia has actually had rules in place longer than Scotland, they're a lot broader.
-"The key requirements are that our whisky must be aged in wood" - note no size or type stated - bring out the buckets! - "for more than two years; it must be made from cereal; and it's gotta taste like whisky" Sam Slaney told us in his Meet The Maker interview.
+"The key requirements are that our whisky must be aged in wood" - note no size or type stated; bring out the buckets! - "for more than two years; it must be made from cereal; and it's gotta taste like whisky," Starward's Sam Slaney told us in his Meet The Maker interview.
 "This allows for a huge amount of innovation to take place and we can do things that other whisky-producing countries with tighter restrictions would not allow."